 1. Disco Polo!

-Possibly one of my favourite things in the whole wide world, disco polo is a genre of Polish dance/pop music that everybody in Poland says they don’t like, but will get up and dance to after a few drinks.
-Created in the late 1980s, disco polo is very popular at weddings and is simple, fun and infuriatingly catchy.
+Possibly one of my favourite things in the whole wide world, Disco Polo is Polish pop music that everybody in says they don’t like, but will get up and dance to after a few drinks.
+Created in the late 1980s, Disco Polo is very popular at weddings and is simple, fun and infuriatingly catchy.
 Listen at your peril.

 Krakow is home to the largest market square in Europe, Rynek Główny, as well as one of the oldest universities in the world and tonnes of Gothic, Renaissance and Baroque architecture.
 In addition to all of that, Kraków has also been named the ‘European Capital of Culture,’ and is home to Wawal Castle and St. Mary’s Basilica, as well as tonnes of lush greenery with over 40 parks and dozens of gardens and forests.

-A trip to Kraków can include everything from discovering quirky coffee shops in the Jewish Quarter, to cliffjumping into stunning lakes, dining at Michelin star restaurants and visiting some of the 28 museums that Kraków has to offer!
-Seriously, there is a reason why this city has become so popular, and if Kraków doesn’t make you love Poland then there’s something wrong with you.
+A Kraków trip can include everything from discovering quirky coffee shops in the Jewish Quarter, to cliff jumping into stunning lakes, dining at Michelin-approved restaurants and visiting some of the 28 museums that Kraków has to offer!
+Seriously, there is a reason why this city has become so popular, and if Kraków doesn’t make you want to visit Poland then there’s something wrong with you.
 For a more in-depth guide, check out my HUUUGE post about things to do in Krakow, or read about my friend Helene’s experiences in Kraków here!